FathyHesham/Text-Summarization-Project/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes.
 4. Submit a pull request.

 ---

-## Acknowledgments
-We would like to thank:
-- **Dr. Sherif Eletriby** for his guidance and support throughout this project.
-- **Ahram Canadian University** and the **Faculty of Computer Science & Information Technology** for providing the resources and knowledge to complete this project.
-- Our families and friends for their endless support and encouragement.

----